 scenes are the wrong type.
 In the real film they are Consul Cortinas which have white oval front lights that double as sidelights and (white) indicators, whereas in this reconstruction of the scene the cars are the later post-1964 model which have separate rectangular sidelights and amber indicators, and a different radiator grille.
 See more

-[during filming of Carry on Cabby
+References Carry on Cabby